mclear-teaching-projects/phil871-kant-survey/content/notes/kant-copernican-revolution.md

 too Kant attempts to account for the apparent characteristics of objects in terms of our cognitive faculties and the cognitive conditions under which we know the objective world.
-In Kantian phrase, instead of assuming that our knowledge of the object must conform it *it*, we assume that it conforms to *our knowledge*.
+In Kantian phrase, instead of assuming that our knowledge of the object must conform to *it*, we assume that it conforms to *our knowledge*.

 ## Transcendental Idealism